theanh0508/bloomington_2021_flood_statement/analysis.md

 Professor [Cody Kirkpatrick](https://earth.indiana.edu/directory/faculty/kirkpatrick-cody.html) contributed to the *Meteorological conditions* section.
 Prof. Kirkpatrick is a Senior Lecturer in the [Earth and Atmospheric Sciences Department](https://earth.indiana.edu/) at [Indiana University Bloomington](https://www.indiana.edu/).
 He teaches a range of courses in Atmospheric Sciences, geared toward training new weather forecasters.
 His current research activities include: numerical simulations on the morphology and dynamics of deep, moist convection (often referred to as "thunderstorms"), recent climate trends in severe weather forecast parameters (such as wind shear, cloud base heights, and surface temperatures and dewpoints), and understanding the climatology of fire weather conditions in the United States.

 Professor [Scott Robeson](https://geography.indiana.edu/about/faculty/robeson-scott.html) contributed to the *Historical records* section.
 Prof. Robeson is a Professor in the [Geography Department](https://geography.indiana.edu) at [Indiana University Bloomington](https://www.indiana.edu/).
-Prof. Robeson's group does research on climate change detection and impacts, statistical analysis of environmental change, and spatial statistics and time-series analysis.
-He contributes to the [Indiana Climate Change Impacts Assessment](https://docs.lib.purdue.edu/inccia/).
+Prof. Robeson's group does research on climate change detection and impacts, statistical analysis of environmental change, spatial statistics, and time-series analysis.
+He was a contributor to the [Indiana Climate Change Impacts Assessment](https://docs.lib.purdue.edu/inccia/).

 # Updates
-This statement was last update 6/19/2021
+This statement was last updated on 6/19/2021